ItsNicko/FBLA-Testing/learn.md

 - Use console.log() a lot while you learn — it helps you see what's happening.
 For example, add `console.log('questions length', questions.length)` inside `startTest()` to check how many questions loaded.
 - Make small edits and refresh often.
 If something breaks, use your browser DevTools (Console tab) to read errors and ask me about them.

-If you'd like, I can now:

-- Add an example `my-first-quiz.json` and automatically update `tests.json` so learners have a ready-made quiz to edit.
-- Create a short step-by-step exercise file that opens `script.js` at specific line numbers.

-Which of those would help you learn faster?